Malek23923/getdirections/README.txt

 See getdirections.api.inc for more detail.

-The contrib folder currently contains a Views import, if you are using Views, Location and Location CCK it will provide a 'Get driving directions' block when you are viewing a location node, very nice.
+If you are using Views, Location CCK it will provide a 'Get driving directions' block when you are viewing a location node or a user with a location.

 Getdirections now supports the Googlemaps API version 3, this has many new features.